-We asked extraordinary people in the music industry for their most valuable words of advice for aspiring entrepreneurs and artists alike.
-This article provides some great perspective and insight into success in today’s rapidly changing music business.
+We reached out to influential figures in the music industry to share their most valuable advice for aspiring entrepreneurs and artists.
+This article offers insightful perspectives on how to achieve success in today’s rapidly evolving music landscape.

 Here are 10 pieces of advice from 10 music industry entrepreneurs.